Child Care Safety/Health/Security

 “How to comfort a crying baby”

 All babies cry.
-When a baby can’t stop crying here are some things you can do.
+When a baby can not stop crying here are some things you can do.

 Try a new position: